soerenmartius/vagrant-symfony2-nginx-php54fpm-dev-box/Readme.md

-Vagrant Symfony2 Development box with Nginx and PHP 5.4
+Vagrant2 Symfony2 Development box with Nginx and PHP 5.4
 ===============================================

 Installation